The Best Little Whorehouse in Texas (film): Development

-Originally, Larry L. King and Peter Masterson were going to write the screenplay and Masterson and Tommy Tune, who had directed the stage production, were to direct the film together.
-King recommended Shirley MacLaine, Dyan Cannon, Carlin Glynn and Jill Clayburgh as the possibles to star but was told they were not a sufficient box office draw.
+Originally, Larry L. King and Peter Masterson were going to write the screenplay and Masterson and Tommy Tune, who had directed the stage production, were to direct together.
+King recommended Shirley MacLaine, Dyan Cannon, Carlin Glynn (Masterson's wife, who had originated the role of Mona on Broadway) and Jill Clayburgh as the possibles to star but was told they were not a sufficient box office draw.

-When Dolly Parton was cast King suggested Willie Nelson as a co-star and Universal executives met with him but at the end Burt Reynolds was cast.
+When Dolly Parton was cast, King suggested Willie Nelson as a co-star and Universal executives met with him but in the end, Burt Reynolds was cast.
 Reynolds was paid $3.5 million and Parton $1.5 million.